US challenger banks: who’s who and what’s their tech

 Also in summer 2017, Varo Money launched in the Apple App Store through a partnership with The Bancorp Bank.
 The Varo app enables customers to manage cashflow, track spending and see all their accounts – not just those with Varo – while also handling everyday banking.

-For its technology, Varo selected Temenos’ T24 core banking platform, provided on a hosted basis (cloud).
+For its technology, Varo selected Temenos’ T24 core banking platform and the lifecycle management suite from Akcelerant Software (the vendor was purchased by Temenos in 2015).
+The solutions will be delivered on a hosted basis (cloud).